fkydln/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    forEach is a built-in method that makes a set "for loop" for us, it goes in and returns all of the array items for us. map, I think it's just relocating but not really sure about it.

 2. Explain the difference between a callback and a higher order function.

+    higher order function takes the argument as parameter.
+So the argument is called, "callback".

 3. What is closure?

+    It is a function inside of another function, so passing arguments from outer function to inner function is closure.

 4. Describe the four rules of the 'this' keyword.

+    when you are inside of an object, when you call .this, then you won't need to type the whole address of the object.
+JS will understand you mean the object that you are in.

 5. Why do we need super() in an extended class?

+    I actually didn't study classes, my fault.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.